-Virtually all the governmental forms that are discussed in this handbook are available online and, as noted in §1.1 above, the online sources are more reliably current than any paper copies maintained in counsel's offices.
+Virtually all the governmental forms that are discussed in this handbook are available online and as noted in §1.1 above, the online sources are more reliably current than any paper copies maintained in counsel's offices.
 For this reason, no copies of those forms have been included with this handbook.
-Also, while the filing fees quoted in this handbook are current as of the date of publication, counsel is advised to check the respective websites to verify the amount of any required fees.